Core Idea

 Definition

-The Parallel Saga Pattern is an asynchronous-eventual-orchestrated saga variant where a central orchestrator coordinates multiple independent local transactions that execute concurrently, accepting eventual consistency across service boundaries.
-Unlike sequential sagas, this pattern enables simultaneous execution of non-dependent operations (e.g., inventory and payment in parallel) while maintaining orchestrator-managed state.
-It trades immediate consistency for improved throughput and reduced latency through asynchronous communication and parallel execution.
+The Parallel Saga Pattern (AEO) is an asynchronous-eventual-orchestrated saga variant where a central orchestrator coordinates multiple independent local transactions that execute concurrently, accepting eventual consistency across service boundaries.
+Unlike sequential sagas, it enables simultaneous execution of non-dependent operations while maintaining orchestrator-managed state.
+It trades immediate consistency for improved throughput and reduced latency.

 Key Characteristics